ardaseref/ardaseref/README.md

 ### Hi there 👋

 Here are some ideas to get you started:
+I'm a freshman university student majoring in Computer Engineering and I'm trying to learn coding as much as I can.

 - 🔭 I’m currently working on Making some basic projects to help me learn Python and C
 - 🌱 I’m currently learning Python